Observers' Guide to the Civil Service Commission

 Committees on Appeals can consider appeals on any issue regarding the scoring of all types of examinations, including oral tests, ratings of education and experience and performance assessments.
 Test results shall stand unless a Committee finds "manifest error" in the examination process that materially impacts the eligibility or relative standing of candidates.

 The New York State Employee Suggestion Program is the oldest, continuously operated, non-federal employee suggestion program in America.
 Any State worker or retiree is eligible to submit ideas through the Employee Suggestion Program.
 The Program encourages suggestions that will improve State agency program operations, reduce State expenditures and improve productivity.
 Ideas are reviewed by the agency responsible for implementation.
-Suggestions recommended for an award are forwarded to the DCS.
-The CSC has final approval.
+Suggestions recommended for an award are forwarded to the Department of Civil Service.
+The Commission has final approval.

 Vacant Exempt Class Positions